eshitakundu/PowerBI-Hospitality-Revenue-Insights/README.md

-# AtliQ Grands – Power BI Revenue Intelligence Dashboard
+# Power BI Revenue Intelligence Dashboard

 ## Project Overview

-AtliQ Grands is a luxury five-star hotel chain operating across India for over 20 years.
+A luxury five-star hotel chain operating across India for over 20 years.
 Due to increasing competition and ineffective decision-making, the company has been experiencing a decline in both market share and revenue within the luxury/business hotel segment.

 To enable data-driven decision-making, a revenue intelligence system was developed to analyze historical hotel performance and identify key areas for improvement.
 This project involved the creation of a structured and interactive Power BI dashboard, based on stakeholder requirements and industry-standard KPIs.